Golden Ocean Group

-Golden Ocean Group is a Bermuda-registered, Norway- based dry bulk shipping company.
+Golden Ocean Group Limited is a Bermuda-registered, Norway- based dry bulk shipping company.
 The company was created as a demerged part of Frontline in 2004 and is listed on Nasdaq and the Oslo Stock Exchange.
-42% of the company is owned by John Fredriksen.
+39.6% of the company was owned by John Fredriksen. until mid-2025.

 The company owns one of the largest dry bulk fleets in the world.